What Is Thai Peanut Sauce?

 นำ้จิ้มสะเต๊ะ.
 That is what it is called.
 Nam Jim Satay.
 The dipping sauce of the satay vendor.
 The thing that makes the skewer worth waiting for.

 This is not the pale, watery peanut sauce you find at the mall.
-Thai peanut sauce, the real kind, is built on coconut milk, thickened with ground roasted peanuts, and deepened with red curry paste and tamarind.
+Thai peanut sauce, the real kind, is built on coconut milk, thickened with peanut butter, and deepened with red curry paste and fresh lime juice.
 The color is terracotta.
 The texture coats a spoon.
 It is savory first, then sweet, then something warm moves in behind it and stays.

 In Thailand, this sauce belongs to the street.
 The cart.
 The smoke.
 The vendor who has been standing in the same spot since before you were born.
 It is one of the oldest flavor combinations in Central Thai cooking, peanut and coconut together, the way the region has always cooked.
-According to the Thai government’s Department of Cultural Promotion, satay and its accompaniments trace back to Malay-influenced trade routes through Southern Thailand.
+According to the Oxford Companion to Food, satay and its accompaniments trace back to Malay-influenced trade routes through Southern Thailand, the peanut arriving through centuries of trade and becoming completely Thai in the process.

 The sauce does not taste like Thailand.
 It tastes like wherever you first ate it standing up.